Our Team

 Kritika Balasubramanian

-Kritika, is a certified meditation teacher and a disciple of Sri Sri Ravi Shankar of the Art of Living foundation.
+Kritika, is math teacher at Russian School of Mathematics.
+In addition, she is certified meditation teacher and a disciple of Sri Sri Ravi Shankar of the Art of Living foundation.
 She completed her basic computer science training in India before pursuing her post-graduation in computer science at Boston University.

 Frequently Asked Questions